 Federal and state regulations establish specific criteria for students to qualify as financially independent for purposes of receiving financial aid.
 The instructions for each form must be read carefully to determine eligibility as a financially independent student.
-Questions regarding financial independence should be addressed with the Office of Financial Aid, where the Department of Education dependency criteria will be used to make this determination.
+Questions regarding financial independence should be addressed with the Financial Affairs Officer, where the Department of Education dependency criteria will be used to make this determination.